JosieOnGit/Luniks/Geography/Adding a nation to Lúniks, The Map.md

 - **Japan/Korea**
 - **Sórskist** | Attempting to secede from Thórirsant, Sórskist would lie and become independent in a roughly 2700km² area in the northwest of Thórirsant.
 - **Rhódiś** | As Máneá continues to crumble further apart after Zakh'Háfo's sudden secession, Rhódiś also attempts to secede, claiming an area of roughly 7600km² between Máneá and Zakh'háfo.
-- **Kósfrii** *(Post-war)* | Being forcefully excluded from any sort of support from Thórirsant and the Alliance of Three, Kósfrii sits in the middle of Thórirstant as an envlave, ending up as a smaller San Marino.
+- **Kósfrii** *(Post-war)* | Being forcefully excluded from any sort of support from Thórirsant and the Alliance of Three, Kósfrii sits in the middle of Thórirstant as an enclave, ending up as a smaller San Marino.

 ## The issue, resumed
 But even with this ever-growing list of potential nations, some already existing on Earth, how can we be sure there'll even be enough space for all of them?
 How can we prevent conflicts from occuring?

+### Existing Conflicts
+Even taking into account that merging or splitting countries and their land mass among each other might sound easy in theory, it already proves it isn't, with the United Máneán country suddenly collapsing and creating separate countries of Máneá and Zakh'háfo, including the attempted secession of Rhódiś.